Warhammer 40,000: Storm of Vengeance: Reception

-Warhammer 40,000: Storm of Vengeance received generally negative reviews from critics on the Microsoft Windows version, picking up on poor AI, repetitive gameplay and its similarity to Eutechnyx's previous title Ninja Cats vs Samurai Dogs.
-The mobile versions received slightly more favorable reviews.
+The iOS version received "mixed" reviews, while the PC version received "unfavorable" reviews, according to the review aggregation website Metacritic.

-Eurogamer described the Microsoft Windows version as having a "complete lack of AI" as units are "compelled to keep moving forwards, even if that means walking right past an enemy in a shuffling conga line" and that the game is really "about watching construction bars fill up and health bars go down, over and over again".
-Eurogamer summarized by saying Warhammer 40,000: Storm of Vengeance is a "small and fussy" game that "takes its gameplay pretty much wholesale from Eutechnyx's own 2013 iOS game Ninja Cats vs Samurai Dogs".
+Eurogamer described the PC version as having a "complete lack of AI" as units are "compelled to keep moving forwards, even if that means walking right past an enemy in a shuffling conga line" and that the game is really "about watching construction bars fill up and health bars go down, over and over again".
+Eurogamer summarized by calling it a "small and fussy" game that "takes its gameplay pretty much wholesale from Eutechnyx's own 2013 iOS game Ninja Cats vs Samurai Dogs".

-AppSpy stated that Warhammer 40,000: Storm of Vengeance was "repetitive, but engaging enough tower defence game, that makes fair use of its 40K licence", praising the game for its "huge range of technology trees" however said that "some long winded tutorials in place to ensure you are never unaware of a unit's abilities".
-The review summarises saying that the game has "intuitive controls may be undermined on small screens, but complexity and flexibility they allow make it a fair compromise" however goes on to say "there's no ignoring the fact that this is a reskin of the developer's previous game".
+AppSpy stated that the iOS version was "repetitive, but engaging enough tower defence game, that makes fair use of its 40K licence", praising the game for its "huge range of technology trees", but stating that "some long winded tutorials in place to ensure you are never unaware of a unit's abilities".
+The review summarised saying that the game has "intuitive controls may be undermined on small screens, but complexity and flexibility they allow make it a fair compromise", but went on to say, "there's no ignoring the fact that this is a reskin of the developer's previous game".

-Pocket Gamer starts by stating if the reader is "expecting an accurate digital conversion or even a loving tribute" to the Warhammer 40,000 franchise then "you're out of luck" and if "you're not bothered about the franchise and are just after a satisfyingly meaty strategy game" then "you're out of luck as well".
-The reviewer picks up on the variation in gameplay with abilities such as "the commander abilities that help inspire surrounding troops, or the melee class's ability to rocket over to another lane" however states that gameplay is still "somewhat constrained by the compact nature of the battles".
-Ultimately, Pocket Gamer summarised saying that Warhammer 40,000: Storm of Vengeance is a game "that's a bit of a grind to play for more than an hour or so".
+Pocket Gamer started by stating if the reader is "expecting an accurate digital conversion or even a loving tribute" to the Warhammer 40,000 franchise then "you're out of luck" and if "you're not bothered about the franchise and are just after a satisfyingly meaty strategy game" then "you're out of luck as well".
+The reviewer picked up on the variation in gameplay with abilities such as "the commander abilities that help inspire surrounding troops, or the melee class's ability to rocket over to another lane", but stated that gameplay is still "somewhat constrained by the compact nature of the battles".
+Ultimately, Pocket Gamer summarised saying that the iOS version is a game "that's a bit of a grind to play for more than an hour or so".